JAS0NN/mtkresearch/README.md

 # MRPromptV3

 `MRPromptV3` is a class designed to facilitate the creation and management of prompts for conversational AI systems.
-This class provides methods to generate prompts based on a series of conversations, including support for function calls and handling various types of user inputs such as text, images, and categories.
+This class provides methods to generate prompts based on a series of conversations, including support for function calls and handling various types of user inputs such as text and image.

 ## Initialization
 To initialize an instance of `MRPromptV3`, simply import the class and create an instance: